Ghostbusters: Afterlife poster

 The inciting incident occurs at 16 minutes when Phoebe discovers the secret underground lab and realizes her grandfather was Egon Spengler, one of the original Ghostbusters.
 The family legacy she never knew about suddenly becomes real and urgent..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Phoebe actively chooses to test the ghost trap at Walmart, successfully capturing her first ghost (Muncher).
+This shows the protagonist's commitment to Phoebe actively chooses to test the ghost trap at Walmart, successfully capturing her first ghost (Muncher).
 This is her deliberate decision to become a Ghostbuster and investigate the mystery., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Callie and Gary are possessed and taken to the temple.
 The family is broken, the equipment is gone, and the kids are powerless to stop Gozer's return.
 All seems lost without the original Ghostbusters., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.